kebaldwi/DNAC-TEMPLATES/Python.md

 1. Create dnac_python.py file:
 * requests is the library of choice to make the api request.
 Note the 'verify=False' parameter passed, which disables DNA Center self-signed certificate validation.
 In production, DNA Center appliance will be likely signed by a recognized CA and this parameter will not be required
 * HTTPBasicAuth is part of the requests library and is used to encode the credentials to Cisco DNA Center
-* dnac_config is a python file that contains Cisco DNA Center configuration info
+* dnac_config.py is a python file that contains Cisco DNA Center connectivity and authentication info

 ```python
 import requests
 from requests.auth import HTTPBasicAuth